llm-bible/llm-bible.github.io/_publications/sun2022metaphorical.markdown

 bibkey: sun2022metaphorical
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2204.00763"}
-tags: ['Efficiency and Optimization', 'Applications', 'Tools']
+tags: ['Tools', 'Efficiency and Optimization', 'Applications']
 ---
 Task-oriented dialogue systems (TDSs) are assessed mainly in an offline setting or through human evaluation.
 The evaluation is often limited to